Autism and the Holidays

 Celebrations and holidays gatherings can be very difficult for families with autism.
 Below are some tried-and-true tips that will help you overcome challenges, lessen the holiday stress, and make it a more enjoyable, happy season for all.

 - Traditions are meant to be created.
-Don’t get so caught up with keeping old traditions that you forget to create new ones which include everyone.
+Don’t get so caught up with keeping old traditions that you forget to make new ones which include everyone.

-- Choose a tradition that’s important to you, or one that you know you can pull off with great success, and put all of your effort into making it happen (e.g. taking a family photo, participating in a gift exchange, attending a worship service, visiting Santa).
+- Choose a tradition that’s important to you or one that you know you can pull off with great success, and put all of your efforts into making it happen.

 - Mark the dates of important events on a calendar and create social stories to explain what will happen at a given event or time.

-- If your child has a tendency to become anxious when anticipating an event, you may want to adjust the number of days in advance you prepare him or her.
+- If your child becomes anxious when anticipating an event, adjust how far in advance you prepare him/her.